MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 ## Debug your app

 Press **F5** to debug your application.
 Teams Toolkit uses the Azure AD manifest file to register an Azure AD app for SSO.
-For Teams Toolkit local debug functionalities, see [how to debug your](/microsoftteams/platform/toolkit/debug-local?tabs=Windows&pivots=visual-studio-code-v4).
+For Teams Toolkit local debug functionalities, see [how to debug your app locally](~/toolkit/debug-local.md).

 ## Customize Azure AD app registration